zammad/zammad-user-documentation/extras/ai-features.rst

 ------------

 Zammad is getting even smarter!
-We are expanding Zammad's AI capabilities to help you manage support tickets even more efficiently.
-The initial focus is on Ticket Summaries, but more features will arrive soon! ✨🚀
+We are expanding Zammad's AI capabilities to help you manage support tickets even more efficiently. ✨🚀

 .. note:: The AI features have to be configured and activated by your administrator.
 If you can't see it, it is not configured.
-More information about how to configure and activate it can be found in the :admin-docs:`AI section </ai/index>` of the admin documentation.
+More information about how to configure and activate it can be found in the :admin-docs:`AI section </ai/provider>` of the admin documentation.

 Ticket Summary
 --------------